GjjvdBurg/SyncRNG/README.md

 If you have questions, comments, or suggestions about SyncRNG or you encounter a problem, please open an issue [on GitHub](https://github.com/GjjvdBurg/SyncRNG/).
 Please don't hesitate to contact me, you're helping to make this project better for everyone!
+If you prefer not to use Github you can email me at ``gertjanvandenburg at gmail dot com``.